awsdocs/amazon-route53-docs/doc_source/integration-with-other-services.md

 You can use Route 53 to route traffic to an API Gateway API\.
 For more information, see [Routing traffic to an Amazon API Gateway API by using your domain name](routing-to-api-gateway.md)\.

 **Amazon CloudFront**
 To speed up delivery of your web content, you can use Amazon CloudFront, the AWS content delivery network \(CDN\)\.
 CloudFront can deliver your entire website—including dynamic, static, streaming, and interactive content—by using a global network of edge locations\.
 CloudFront routes requests for your content to the edge location that gives your users the lowest latency\.
 You can use Route 53 to route traffic for your domain to your CloudFront distribution\.
-For more information, see [Routing traffic to an Amazon CloudFront web distribution by using your domain name](routing-to-cloudfront-distribution.md)\.
+For more information, see [Routing traffic to an Amazon CloudFront distribution by using your domain name](routing-to-cloudfront-distribution.md)\.

 **Amazon EC2**
 Amazon EC2 provides scalable computing capacity in the AWS Cloud\.
 You can launch an EC2 virtual computing environment \(an instance\) using a preconfigured template \(an Amazon Machine Image, or AMI\)\.
 When you launch an EC2 instance, EC2 automatically installs the operating system \(Linux or Microsoft Windows\) and additional software included in the AMI, such as web server or database software\.